kwlucas/Scheduler-App/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The scheduler app allows users to add events on the scheduel and saves them to local storage as it keeps track of the time.
+The scheduler app allows users to add events on the schedule and saves them to local storage as it keeps track of the time.

 <p align="right">(<a href="#top">back to top</a>)</p>